theobald-software/kb.theobald-software.github.io/content/_xtract-universal/target-principal-TPN.md

 ### Target principal

-To use Kerberos transport encryption or authenticate an Active Directory user, a Kerberos Target Principal Name (TPN) is required. <br> This can be either a User Principal Name (UPN) or a Service Principal Name (SPN).
+To use Kerberos transport encryption or authenticate an Active Directory user, a Kerberos Target Principal Name (TPN) is required.
+This can be either a User Principal Name (UPN) or a Service Principal Name (SPN).

 By default, the XU Service is executed under the Local System Account.